CarlaLlama/BrickSiteTutorial/readme.md

 }
 ```

-This way each button will trigger a call to our server endpoint `/create-checkout-session` when clicked.
+This way, each button will trigger a call to our server endpoint `/create-checkout-session` when clicked.

-We need to add a couple more things to allow fetch to function:
+We need to add a couple more things to allow fetch to function.

 At the very top of the `buttonClick` method, add the following to enable registering the window event of 'clicking':
 ```